bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 FFTing the surface current on the dish while accounting for curvature reproduces the directly calculated HFSS far-field beam quite well.
 The exercise is partly academic because we will likely use the directly calculated HFSS beam in any simulation pipeline we use.
-However, it shows that spillover dominates reflected power from the horizon to 45 deg elevation in the horn->dish direction, so interferometer fringing from sources at these angles will not be via the baselines established by the dish positions.
+However, it shows that spillover dominates reflected power from the horizon to 45 deg
+in the horn->dish direction, so interferometer fringing from sources at these angles will not be via the baselines established by the dish positions.
 We currently plan to make the flat sky approximation and use only the main beam (down to -30 dB or so), so this will be not be a problem for now,  possibly